Why Dental School Prerequisites and Admission Requirements Matter

 What extracurricular activities should I participate in to strengthen my dental school application?

-Participating in activities that demonstrate leadership, community service, and teamwork can strengthen your dental school application.
+Participating in activities that demonstrate leadership, community service, and teamwork can help strengthen your dental school application.
 Consider volunteering at a dental clinic, joining a pre-dental club, or participating in research projects.

 How important are letters of recommendation?